China, Kyrgyzstan hold anti-terror drill in Xinjiang

-China and Kyrgyzstan frontier forces on Tuesday held a joint anti-terrorist exercise in Kizilsu Kirgiz Prefecture, Xinjiang
+Frontier forces from China and Kyrgyzstan held a joint anti-terrorist exercise on Tuesday in Kizilsu Kirgiz Prefecture, Xinjiang

 The drill, carried out under the framework of the Shanghai Cooperation Organization (SCO), was witnessed by representatives from Kazakhstan, China, Kyrgyzstan, Russia, Tajikistan and Uzbekistan, all the SCO member countries.